 Morphy Richards 48280 Fastbake Breadmaker

 The Morphy Richards Fastbake bread maker is one of the most popular and best selling bread makers at the moment.
 There’s good reason for this – the price.
-It’s cheap enough that you can really take a chance on it and still know that it comes from a reputable company.
+It’s probably one of the best cheap bread makers and budget enough that you can really take a chance on it and still know that it comes from a reputable company.

-You get quite a good amount of options with this product too – you can make 3 different size loaves, 1lb, 1.5lb and 2lb which will make it suitable for any size of household.
+You get quite a good amount of options with this product too – there are 3 loaf size options, 1lb, 1.5lb and 2lb which will make it suitable for any size of household.
 You get a recipe book with lots of ideas too but some of them aren’t so great (yes the fastbake loaf I’m looking at you).
 As always, a bit of experimenting with the recipes is worthwhile.

 - It’s a really inexpensive option